nus-cs2103/website-base/_course-CS2103/mid-semester-survey-results.md

 </tr>
 <tr style="border: 1px solid grey; border-collapse: collapse; padding:10px; text-align:left">
 <td style="border: 1px solid grey; border-collapse: collapse; padding:10px; text-align:left">
-<markdown>for Q9 i put too high because while I still can manage at the moment, I think during the crunch weeks post midterms to week 13 it might be too much if the workload is still around the same since many other modules will ramp up their pace then.</markdown>
+<markdown>for Q9 i put too high because while I still can manage at the moment, I think during the crunch weeks post midterms to week 13 it might be too much if the workload is still around the same since many other courses will ramp up their pace then.</markdown>

 <box type="info" icon=":fas-comment:" light><span class="text-info"><markdown>Your inclination to anticipate future workload and prepare in advance will hold you in good stead when doing SE projects :D</markdown>
 </span></box>